MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-monitor.md

 ### References

+> [!NOTE]
+> You're prompted to install an extension reference on first use.
+Or, you can use the `az extension add` command to manually install an extension.

 | Reference | Install extension | Description | For more information
 |-|-|-|-|
 | [az monitor](/cli/azure/monitor) | | The top-level command group for all Azure CLI commands for Azure Monitor. | [Azure Monitor overview](/azure/azure-monitor/overview)